vaskocuturilo/CurrencyConverter/README.md

 ## Test scenario:
  - Go to http://www.oanda.com/currency/converter/
- - Check that Converter works correct for current day for currency (USD)
+ - Check that Converter works correct for current day for currency (EUR, USD)
  - Check that rate did not change on the weekend

 ## Requirements: